Florida SBDC: A partner in your business success

-The Grahams contacted Martin Duffy, the area manager and a consultant at the Florida SBDC at Eastern Florida State College, a sub-center of the Florida SBDC at the University of Central Florida (FSBDC at UCF).
+The Grahams contacted the Florida SBDC at Eastern Florida State College, a sub-center of the Florida SBDC at the University of Central Florida (FSBDC at UCF).
 “Now we do everything electronically.
 Today we only spend 2 hours a month on our financials and all the information is at our finger tips,” Kyle says.
 "We’ve seen our business increase by 40% consistently, until this year when we have seen a 50% increase in revenue.
 We have been slammed!”
-READ MORE about the Millefiori Success Story

 Aquatic Ecosystem Company Makes a Splash with FSBDC Support

 Ten years ago, Laura Parkel founded Pond Science LLC, a Brevard-based company that combats threats to Central Florida's aquatic ecology by developing methods and equipment to better maintain ponds and water gardens.
 To ensure her business can continue to grow and develop in the years to come, Parkel turned to FSBDC consultant Marty Duffy for assistance.
 From seminars and consulting to marketing advice and financial planning, the services the FSBDC provided Parkel and her team have yielded real and tangible results.